-- 2.6.3 The Corporation shall discuss with the employees affected and their union or unions, inter alia, the introduction of the changes, the effects the changes are likely to have on employees and the measures to avert or mitigate the adverse effects of such changes on employees, and shall give prompt consideration to matters raised by the employees and/or their unions, in relation to changes. - 2.6.4 As soon as change is considered, there will be consultation involving all parties who may be affected by the change.

-For the purposes of such discussion, the Corporation shall provide in writing to the employees concerned and their union or unions, all relevant information about the changes including the nature of the changes proposed; the expected effects of the changes on employees and any other matters likely to affect employees, provided that the Corporation shall not be required to disclose confidential information, the disclosure of which would be detrimental to the interests of the Corporation.

-2.6.5 Any changes that will affect employee numbers will occur in accordance with Clause 2.7 - Change Management of this Agreement.
+- 2.6.4.
+The Corporation shall discuss with the employees affected and their union/s, the introduction of the changes, the effects the changes are likely to have on employees and the measures to avert or mitigate the adverse effects of such changes on employees and shall give prompt consideration to matters raised by the employees and/or their unions, in relation to changes. - 2.6.5.
+As soon as change is considered, there will be consultation involving all parties who may be affected by the change. - 2.6.6.
+For the purposes of such discussion, the Corporation shall provide in writing to the employees concerned and their union/s, all relevant information about the changes including the nature of the changes proposed; the expected effects of the changes on employees and any other matters likely to affect employees, provided that the Corporation shall not be required to disclose confidential information, the disclosure of which would be detrimental to the interests of the Corporation. - 2.6.7.
+Any changes that will affect employee numbers will occur in accordance with Clause 2.7 Affected Employees of this Agreement.